billpugh/cmsc398z-student-downloads/week2/markovText/README.md

 ## running the project

 You will need to use `uv venv` to build the uv venv in order to be able to run the project.
-Typing ``uv run markovModel Sherlock.txt` will generate text from the stories of Sherlock Holmes.
+Typing ``uv run markov_model.py Sherlock.txt` will generate text from the stories of Sherlock Holmes.
 Examine the code to understand what can be supplied on the command line.

 ## References on Markov Text generation